Skip to content

 Depth Control

 Recursively traversing a deeply nested directory structure can consume a significant amount of time and memory.
-If your goal is only a shallow search, using depth() to limit the recursion depth is quite necessary.
+If your goal is just a shallow search, using depth() to limit the recursion depth is necessary.
 In my tests, traversing the entire /usr directory tree takes about 5 seconds, but limiting the depth to 2 takes only 0.3 seconds.

 Performance Comparison with Manual Recursion

-Practical Example: Code Statistics Tool
+Real-world Example: Code Statistics Tool

 cpp